vgcman16/quantum-ide/README.md

 ## Support

-For support, please open an issue in the GitHub repository or contact the maintainers directly.
+For support, please open an issue in the GitHub repository.

-## Roadmap

-See the [open issues](https://github.com/yourusername/quantum-ide/issues) for a list of proposed features and known issues.

-- [ ] AI-powered code completion
-- [ ] Real-time collaboration
-- [ ] Integrated debugger
-- [ ] Custom extension marketplace
-- [ ] Cloud synchronization
-- [ ] Performance profiling tools